 A broken leg will certainly stop you in your tracks.
 Common among sportspeople, it is a painful injury with a long recovery time, but there are things that you can do to encourage healing and get back to the old you.

 Depending on the severity of your broken leg, treatment can involve surgery, reduction (where a doctor puts misaligned bones back into place) and/or immobilisation – commonly with a plaster cast.
 A minor fracture will take around 6-8 weeks to heal, and during this time crutches or a wheelchair will probably be necessary until you can put weight on your leg again.
 More severe fractures can take between 3 and 6 months to heal.

 How To Recover From A Broken Leg…

-Here are our top tips for speeding up your recovery and avoiding related health issues in the future:
+Here are our expanded tips for speeding up your recovery and avoiding related health issues in the future:

 When To Use Musculoskeletal Therapy

 When your cast has been removed, you can visit a musculoskeletal therapist who will assess your injury and put together a treatment plan which will return you to fitness and provide functional rehabilitation.
 You don’t need to be referred by your doctor.

 Musculoskeletal therapists are experts in movement and function.
 It is common to experience stiffness, weakness and pain in a healing broken leg, and the therapist will be able to use their in-depth knowledge of the musculoskeletal system to aid your recovery.
 They will be able to provide an exercise programme and injury prevention advice which will build your strength and improve your mobility.

 At Northwich Foot Clinic, our musculoskeletal therapist is highly trained and experienced in injury prevention and recovery, with a strong focus on biomechanics and exercise rehabilitation.
 Book your appointment online today and visit our clinic in Northwich, Cheshire.